27lnn/dogeball/README.md

 ## Distribution Rounds

-A distribution round is triggered every fixed interval.
+A distribution round is triggered at a fixed interval.

 Each round:
 - Locks the current pool balance
 - Computes entropy using recent block data
 - Selects N winning holders
 - Computes weighted payouts
 - Executes transfers atomically

 No user interaction is required.